bluenote-1577/devider/README.md

 **devider** is a method that separates long reads (Nanopore or PacBio) of a mixture of sequences into groups with similar alleles.
 This is called "phasing" or "haplotyping".

 devider is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.
-For genome-scale haplotyping, consider another tool such as [floria](https://github.com/bluenote-1577/floria).
+For bacterial genome-scale haplotyping, consider another tool such as [floria](https://github.com/bluenote-1577/floria).

 ### Example use cases: